Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 The main loop of our program evaluates four conditions on every cycle, in order of priority:

-**P1 — Crash recovery:** This is the highest priority condition and it always fires, even during a steering cooldown.
-If any sensor reads below its crash threshold — front at 25 cm or either side at 6 cm — the robot stops immediately, reverses while counter-steering to swing the nose away from the wall, and then steers back toward the locked turn direction to re-enter the correct lane.
+**P1: Crash recovery:** This is the highest priority condition and it always fires, even during a steering cooldown.
+If any sensor reads below its crash threshold — front at 25 cm or either side at 6 cm: the robot stops immediately, reverses while counter-steering to swing the nose away from the wall, and then steers back toward the locked turn direction to re-enter the correct lane.

-**P2 — Right wall closing:** If the right sensor reads below 20 cm and no crash condition is active, the robot steers left while continuing to move forward.
+**P2: Right wall closing:** If the right sensor reads below 20 cm and no crash condition is active, the robot steers left while continuing to move forward.

-**P3 — Left wall closing:** If the left sensor reads below 20 cm and no crash condition is active, the robot steers right while continuing to move forward.
+**P3: Left wall closing:** If the left sensor reads below 20 cm and no crash condition is active, the robot steers right while continuing to move forward.

-**P4 — Front wall approaching:** If the front sensor reads below 55 cm, the robot steers using the locked turn direction (TURN_DIR).
+**P4: Front wall approaching:** If the front sensor reads below 55 cm, the robot steers using the locked turn direction (TURN_DIR).
 If this is the first corner the robot has encountered and TURN_DIR has not been set yet, the robot picks the side with more open space and locks that